-Antonio Salieri believes that Mozart's music is divine.
+Antonio Salieri believes that Wolfgang Amadeus Mozart's music is divine and miraculous.
 He wishes he was himself as good a musician as Mozart so that he can praise the Lord through composing.
-But he can't understand why God favored Mozart, such a vulgar creature, to be his instrument.
+He began his career as a devout man who believes his success and talent as a composer are God's rewards for his piety.
+He's also content as the respected, financially well-off, court composer of Austrian Emperor Joseph II.
+But he's shocked to learn that Mozart is such a vulgar creature, and can't understand why God favored Mozart to be his instrument.
 Salieri's envy has made him an enemy of God whose greatness was evident in Mozart.
-He is set to take revenge.
+He is ready to take revenge against God and Mozart for his own musical mediocrity.
 Written by

 "Amadeus" is a great film that is deep, thought-provoking, and overall exceptional.
 The film deals with the last few months of Wolfgang Amadeus Mozart's (Oscar-nominee Tom Hulce) life, told in flashbacks by an old, washed-up musician named Antonio Salieri (Oscar-winner F. Murray Abraham).
 Salieri tells of the genius, the ingenuity, and the insanity of the young musician who died mysteriously at the age of 35.
 Salieri's jealousy may have led him to kill the young composer, but that is something that will never be known.
 "Amadeus" is an interesting commentary that tries to fill holes in history and succeeds amazingly.
 By mixing fact and probable fiction, the film-makers succeeded in creating a truly remarkable motion picture that is easily one of the best of the 1980s.
 5 stars out of 5.

 81 of 118 people found this review helpful.

 Was this review helpful to you?